insooth/insooth.github.io/composition-function-objects.md

 }
 ```

 We apply `f` only if none of the arguments to be passed to it is `nullopt`, otherwise we return `nullopt`.
-Example implementation where the "container" is denoted by `R` parameter:
+Example implementation where the "container" is denoted by `R` parameter follows:

 ```c++
 template<class R, class F, class...
 As>